MichalKotowski/michalkotowski.pl/src/posts/2020-04-06-in-pursuit-of-personal-growth.md

 I have this beautiful version of me in my head.
 A stoic, talented web developer who knows what he wants and is not afraid to reach it.
 Full of love and passion.
 I am him.
 Sometimes I deviate from the designated path.
 But I learn, improve and with every new boss fight I leave the battlefield richer in experience and strength.
 And as time go, **I find myself sitting in peace more often**.

 Being in a constant war is exhausting.
 Yesterday was hell.
 But today I woke up stronger.
 Happier.
 Another day, another fight.
 I appreciate every victory.
-It's just crazy how you can go from hating to love yourself within a dozen hours.
+It's just insane how you can go from hating to love yourself within a dozen hours.
 Crazy world we livin' in, but in spite of all - it's good to be here.
 Cheers!